Coobaha/babel-plugin-class-autobind/README.md

 # babel-plugin-class-autobind

-This plugin will autobind handlers all components listed in directive 'cb-class-autobind'
+This plugin will autobind handlers all components listed in directive '@autobind'

 prefixes = `on, _on, handle, _handle`;
 ## Example